-To help you develop this habit and start your new year right, the Black Love team has put together a list of five movies that remind us — all you need is SELF love.
+To help you develop this habit and start your new year right, the Black Love team has put together a list of five movies about self-love.

 Directed by Tate Taylor, The Help hit screens in 2011 but takes us back to 1960s Mississippi.
 Renowned actresses Viola Davis, Octavia Spencer, and Cicely Tyson fill out the cast of maids who decide to open up to Emma Stone, an aspiring writer, about their experiences caring for white women’s households.
 Despite the losses & injustices faced, these maids tell stories of resilience.
 Between their raised voices, careful protests, and “terrible, awful” slices of pie, it’s clear that it’s gonna take a lot to combat these women’s love for themselves and each other.